Placement for Freshmen

 * Your highest score will be applied.

 You will be placed into math based on your math SAT or ACT score unless you have AP credit or plan to transfer in college credit taken during high school (i.e MAT 095 or greater).
-All Freshmen who place into MAT 095 will be notified via mail that they need to complete the math placement prior to Orientation.
-If you placed into MAT 100 or higher and believe that your SAT or ACT score does not correctly reflect your ability level in math, you may take an online math placement prior to Orientation.
+All Freshmen who place into MAT 112 will complete a math placement at New Student Orientation to determine if their placement should be higher.
+If you placed lower than MAT 112 and believe that your SAT or ACT score does not correctly reflect your ability level in math, you may take the math placement after Orientation.
 SAT scores may not be used for placement by transfer students.

 Proficiency in a language other than English is required to graduate from Southern.
-The World Language placement is required for students who have had two or more years of high school world language unless you plan to transfer in AP credit or college credit earned during high school or unless you are fluent in a foreign language.
-If you plan to learn a new language, you do not need to take the placement, you will simply be placed in level one.
-The online placement will be available April 9th and should be completed prior to attending Orientation.
+The World Language placement is required for all students who have had two or more years of high school world language unless you plan to transfer in AP credit or college credit earned during high school or unless you are fluent in a foreign language.
+The online placement should be completed prior to attending Orientation.

 You will have 90-minutes to complete the placement with only one opportunity to take it.
 You may not stop and come back to it; you must complete it in one sitting.
 All devices (computers, smartphones, and handhelds) and browsers (Firefox, Safari, Chrome, etc) are compatible with the placement.
 However, while you can use smartphones and handhelds, it is highly recommended that you use a computer.